MelKD/more_doggos/README.md

 Because really, who doesn't love dogs!

 ## In progress
-A React app displaying content sourced from the Dog.api and Wiki.api.
-Sort or filters dogs by breed.
-Click on a 'More doggos, please!' link and view lots of dog pics - perfect if you're having a bad day!
+A React app displaying content sourced from the Dog.api.
+Select dogs by breed and view of dog pics of your favourite breed - perfect if you're having a bad day!

+## View a demo
+View a demo of the site here: https://melissakyd.com/more-doggos

+## API and Styles
 APIs:
 https://dog.ceo/dog-api/